towerdigital/kaseyaws/README.md

 # KaseyaWS

-A simple Ruby client for Kaseya's VSA web service.
+A simple Ruby Gem that provides a Ruby client for Kaseya's VSA web service.
+This is currently a work in progress and all VSA SOAP operations are not implemented.

 ## Installation